xavidotron/outline-go-tun2socks/README.md

 - gomobile (https://github.com/golang/go/wiki/Mobile)
 - Other common utilities (e.g.: git)

-## Golang Runtime
+## iOS Golang Runtime

 We use a custom Golang runtime to build the iOS framework built of Go 1.12.
-The [patch](https://go-review.googlesource.com/c/go/+/159117)improves memory reporting to the OS.
+The [patch](https://go-review.googlesource.com/c/go/+/159117) improves memory reporting to the OS.
 This should not be necessary after Go 1.13 is released (scheduled for August 2019).

 ```bash
 # We assume that Go is installed in /usr/local; this may vary on your system.